Welcome to the contributor team

 Now for the exciting part.
 It’s time to get writing your first piece for the site.
 You can do this by:

-• Claiming one of the items offered up for review in the Facebook group by an editor.
-To do this, all you need to do is comment on the post expressing interest, and add a note to say this is your first post for the site.
+• Claiming one of the items offered up for review by an editor.
+To do this, all you need to do is reply to the email with the opportunity in expressing interest, and add a note to say this is your first post for the site.
 This is a great option if you don’t have any ideas of your own at this stage, but want to get stuck into writing and get some feedback on your work.
 Write the piece, and send it to the relevant editor via email if you’d like some feedback.
 Otherwise, upload straight to WordPress and give the editor a heads up via email when you’ve submitted it.

 • Pitching an original idea to the relevant section editors.
 If you’ve already got loads of ideas of your own, then take some time to figure out what your piece is about, what the main arguments are, or whether you need to arrange any interviews before reaching out to the relevant section editor with a pitch via email.
 Their contact details are below, with some helpful tips for pitching.